NREL/EnergyPlus/design/FY2021/NFP-ReturnAir.md

 In this configuration, a Return Air Node in the same zone needs to be one of the ReturnPlenum inlet nodes.

 Mike

+### Second Conference call on 1/27/21

+A conference call was held on 1/27/21 to discuss 4 NFPs.
+This NFP is one of 4 NFPs discussed.

+Attendees: 23 people.

+Rich raised an issue to allow Return Air Node to be the Inlet Node of zone equipment for the scenario to draw air from return duct.

+Mike mentioned to be careful to handle zone equipment airflow merged at the return air node for the scenario to draw air from return plenum.

+### Follwou up E_mail communications after the second conference call ###

+1. After E-mail communications, Mike preferred to use the exhaust node to draw air from return duct.
+Rich agreed to use Zone exhaust node, instead of Return Air Node.

+Mike provided detailed clarifications for the scenario to draw air from return plenum:

+Mike:

+Thanks for detailed clarification.

+Here is your concern as:

+The remaining flow (PTAC flow) should get placed at the plenum return inlet but I'm not sure if the current return flow allocation will be happy with this.

+I will check your concern during coding.

+Gu

+From: Michael J. Witte [mailto:mjwitte@gard.com]
+Sent: Thursday, January 28, 2021 10:05 AM
+To: Lixing Gu <gu@fsec.ucf.edu>; 'Richard Raustad' <rraustad@fsec.ucf.edu>
+Cc: 'Brent Griffith' <brent.griffith@energyarchmage.com>; 'Lee, Edwin' <Edwin.Lee@nrel.gov>
+Subject: Re: Use return air node as inlet node of zone equipment to draw zone air

+Gu:
+Here's my proposal.
+Let's say you have a PTAC drawing from a plenum in a zone that also has an airloop and both return through the plenum.

+PTAC
+PTAC Inlet Node !- Air Inlet Node Name
+PTAC Outlet Node !- Air Outlet Node Name

+AirLoopHVAC:ReturnPlenum
+PTAC Inlet Node, !- Induced Air Outlet Node
+Plenum Return From Zone !- Inlet 1 Node Name

+ZoneHVAC:AirDistributionUnit
+ADU Supply Outlet, !- Air Distribution Unit Outlet Node Name

+ZoneHVAC:EquipmentConnections
+Zone Supply Nodes, !- Zone Air Inlet Node or NodeList Name
+<blank>, !- Zone Air Exhaust Node or NodeList Name
+Zone Air Node, !- Zone Air Node Name
+Plenum Return From Zone , !- Zone Return Air Node or NodeList Name

+NodeList,
+Zone Supply Nodes, !- Name
+ADU Supply Outlet
+PTAC Outlet Node

+Supply will enter the zone from the ADU and the PTAC.
+Flow to the return node will equal the sum of the ADU and PTAC supply flows with the current zone mass flow calculations.
+The PTAC will draw from the plenum induced air node.
+The flow back to the airloop will equal the ADU supply flow.

+I think this should work with no code changes other than allowing the PTAC to use an induced air node as an inlet.

+If for some reason, there is a separate return for the air loop and the plenum just recirculates PTAC flow, then there would be to return nodes.
+The current logic will match the ADU supply flow with the air loop return flow.
+The remaining flow (PTAC flow) should get placed at the plenum return inlet but I'm not sure if the current return flow allocation will be happy with this.

+Mike

+#### Conlusions for the third revision ####

+The proposed approach and design document remain the same.
+It should be careful to treat zone equipment mass flow rate to be merged at the Return Air Node during coding at different scenarios:

+1. Zone equipment operation only
+2. Zone equipment and AirLoop operate simultaneously
+3. AirLoop operates alone (no changes)

 ## Overview ##